What is risk management?

 - Benefit from reduced volatility and a smoother investor experience despite changing market conditions

 - Gain cost-effective exposure to a diversified portfolio of shares in a single trade on the ASX

-It’s important to be note that the application of the risk management strategy will generally mean that HVST, AUST or WRLD are not fully invested in the sharemarket during rising markets, and so the upside potential may be less than a comparable fund that does not employ a risk management strategy.
+It’s important to note that the application of the risk management strategy will generally mean that the below funds are not fully invested in the sharemarket during rising markets, and so the upside potential may be less than a comparable fund that does not employ a risk management strategy.